hypercore-protocol/hyperdrive-daemon/README.md

 vid.mkv
 ```

+If you ever want to remove a mountpoint, you can use the `hyperdrive fs unmount` command.

 ### The `Network` "Magic Folder"

 Within your root drive, you'll see a special directory called `~/Hyperdrive/Network`.
 This is a virtual directory (it does not actually exist inside the drive), but it provides read-only access to useful information, such as storage/networking stats for any drive in the daemon.
 Here's what you can do with the `Network` directory: